Østerild Wind Turbine Test Field: History

 New ponds and open areas have improved conditions for bats.
 The first sea eagles came to the area in 2015.

-On October 10, 2022, the prototype of the offshore wind turbine SG 14-222 DD produced up to 359 MWh of electricity in 24 hours, beating a new world record.

-In December 2022, a 15 MW prototype was installed.

 Description

 There are 9 test stands, and each test stand has its own meteorological mast due west.
-Some of the first 7 stands were not yet put in use in 2015.
+Some stands were not yet put in use in 2015.
 In 2016, the wind turbine industry requested more stands to fulfill future test requirements.
 The turbines are not permanent, but spend some months in test at the site before being replaced by the next turbines.